SelfKeyFoundation/relying-party-mp-kycc-demo/README.md

 yarn install
 ```

-### Configure KYCC instance
+### KYC-Chain config

-export 2 variables env variables if you run directly
+export 2  env variables if you run directly
 ```
 KYCC_API_URL=http://instance-id.kyc-chain.com/
 KYCC_API_KEY=my-kycc-api-keu
 ```

-or create an `.env` file containing then if you run with `docker-compose`
+or create an `.env` file containing them if you run with `docker-compose`

 ### Run